A Fund of My Own

 Now, a decade into my career in venture and two decades into my career over all, I know what I want to say.
 And I know what I want to build.

 I’ve put a lot of energy into building my firm, Symphonic Capital, over the last few years and I’ve loved the process of doing more than talking recently.
-That being said, I’m so excited to be launching a new e-mail newsletter soon where you can keep up with what I’m thinking about.
+That being said, I’m so excited to have launched a new e-mail newsletter soon where you can keep up with what I’m thinking about.

 How I Got More Involved in My Local Community and Government